An introduction to classic French garden pots, planters, urns, and olive jars

 9. Window planter boxes

 Chez Pluie has a range of stylish rectangular planters that would blend well on an exterior window ledge.
 Willy Guhl's iconic examples have been featured above.
-Chez Pluie also has a pair of rectangular stone planters from the early-twentieth century.
-They have an interesting wavy form, beautiful moss-covered patina and dainty feet (pictured below).
+Chez Pluie also has three rectangular Willy Guhl Eternit planters that will complement both modern and classic gardens (pictured below).10.
+Small flowerpots

 Chez Pluie always has a variety of small planters to choose from.